knightazura/ghost-sdk/Data-model.md

 **Questions**:
  * how much of this should stay on the post model?
- * Should we have a secondary meta data table like WP?
+ * Should we have a secondary meta data table like WP or allow plugins to actually add columns to the table?
  * How can we allow for custom fields?
  * Do we need a 'type' field?